-The programme included kirtan by the Sikh Youth Alliance of North America (SYANA), with the young youth organisations putting up an excellent display and presentations in the 'Sacred Space' room.
+Programme included kirtan by the Sikh Youth Alliance of North America (SYANA), with the young youth organisations putting up an excellent display and presentations in the 'Sacred Space' room.

-The American Sikh Council (ASC) had a standalone exhibit where they handed out various educational materials which included brochures on the Sikh Faith, Sikh Scriptures, History of Sikh Americans, Bullying of Sikh American Children, Sikh Genocide.
+The American Sikh Council (ASC) had a stand-alone exhibit where they handed out various educational materials which included brochures on the Sikh Faith, Sikh Scriptures, History of Sikh Americans, Bullying of Sikh American Children, Sikh Genocide.
 Several books published by ASC on Sikh Heritage were on display at the exhibit.

-Over the week-long event ASC volunteers tied over 400 turbans on those who expressed their desire to do so.
-While tying turbans, ASC members had a one-onone contact with guests and the undivided attention, which ranged from a few minutes to long discussions to explain their faith, heritage and identity which was very humbling.
+Over the week-long event ASC volunteers tied over 400 turbans.
+While tying turbans, ASC members had a one-on-one contact with guests and the undivided attention, which ranged from a few minutes to long discussions to explain their faith, heritage and identity was very humbling.
 It was freely acknowledged that after the 'Guru ka Langar', turban tying of delegates was the most popular and memorable part of this Parliament.

-And, then incredibly one day, almost every delegate had a dastaar or turban on their heads.
-Many came back the next day to retie their turbans or request a different colour !
+And, incredibly one day, almost every delegate had a dastaar or turban on their heads.
+Many came back the next day to retie their turbans or request a different colour!
 Some of the attendees even confessed that they had slept with their turbans in case they were unable to put it on next day.
 Some went to the airport on their way home with turbans on their heads as they wanted experience the 'special treatment' that most male Sikhs experience when they travel by air, particularly in the United States of America.